3poundstomatoes(use as many tomatoes as you would like to process)

 Set the oven to its lowest temperature and place the trays in the oven.

-Bake until dehydrated, flipping half way through if desired, and check the tomatoes often to prevent burning.
+Bake until dehydrated, usually 4–10+ hours depending on thickness and oven temperature, flipping halfway if desired and checking often to prevent burning.

 Notes